sawsent/akkamelo/src/test/scala/com/akkamelo/api/gatling/README.md

 You can also run from your IDE if you wish, running the `GatlingRunner` class.

+Keep in mind all the tests need to compile.

 Check pom.xml for more information on the profile.